mgalloy/idldoc/reference/idldoc-tutorial.rst

 :Author: Michael Galloy

 :Abstract: This tutorial attempts to provide a friendly guide to start using IDLdoc.
-See the reference guide for a more detailed listing of all the options that IDLdoc provides.
+See the companion reference guide for a more detailed listing of all the options that IDLdoc provides.

 Introduction
 ------------

 IDLdoc generates nicely formatted API documentation directly from source code.
-The idea is to keep the documentation close to the code and to have as much as possible be generated directly from the source code itself.
+If the documentation is close to the code it is much more likely to be kept up-to-date.
+As much as possible is generated directly from the source code itself.

 Features?